-- 39. The Wiltshire Culture Strategy places culture and creativity at the heart of Wiltshire's economic and social future and ensure community engagement and ownership.
-And acts as a vehicle to support the delivery of key priorities set out in Wiltshire Council's 2022-2032 Business Plan. - 40.
-The Strategy will be reviewed for endorsement by Cabinet on 15 July 2024. - 41.
-Following this Environment Select committee it will then proceed to Full Council on 24 July 2024 for formal adoption.
+53. The Wiltshire Culture Strategy places culture and creativity at the heart of Wiltshire's economic and social future and ensure community engagement and ownership.
+And acts as a vehicle to support the delivery of key priorities set out in Wiltshire Council's 2022-2032 Business Plan.

-David Redfern Director Leisure, Culture and Communities
+David Redfern - Director of Leisure, Culture, and Communities